 - Each participating student will be expected to have his or her parent/guardian sign the HCPS CSL Parent Form prior to completing any community service.
 This will be given to students at registration and during the school week of Constitution Day (Sept.
 17).
-Once signed, this form will act as a pre approval for activities. - 2.
-Since not all activities are approved, students and parents need to be aware of which services qualify or do not qualify.
+Once signed, this form will act as a preapproval for activities. - Since not all activities are approved, students and parents need to be aware of which services qualify or do not qualify.
 Teachers can still guide students on the appropriate activities as will the Secondary Social Studies Specialist. - 3.
 Each student will provide the designated teacher with a signed Community Service Log or a certificate, or other means of valid documentation which indicates the type of project completed, the dates of the project, and the amount of hours spent to complete the project.
 Such documentation will require the signature of the adult responsible for coordinating the efforts of the project. - 4.
 As each project is completed, the designated teacher will provide a signature confirming credit for service rendered.
 The Community Service Log can be used for a maximum of seven activities. - 5.
 Any student who transfers to a high school in the Henrico County Public School system with documented hours of Community Service at a high school outside of Henrico County will be awarded credit for those hours as long as they were completed during his/her high school career.

-Responsibilities of the Middle School CSL Coordinator
+Responsibilities of the High School CSL Coordinator

-- Coordinate with the feeder elementary schools CSL Coordinator to plan and provide an orientation for rising 6th graders including procedures for approval of summer projects.
-It is recommended that one 12-month school employee (preferably the director of school counseling or principal) be identified and trained to receive and review all requests for approval during the summer. - Ensure that a link is provided on the school web site to the HCPS CSL web page. - Lead an orientation of the CSL guidelines to all teachers charged with introducing and approving the CSL program to students in grades 6 8. - Work with school administrators to provide an effective means of providing this information to all students. - Provide a school implementation plan of action to the secondary Social Studies Specialist no later than the end of September. - Submit a mid-year report of service and an end-of year report to the secondary Social Studies Specialist by the set deadlines. - Keep track of hours served for the appropriate award levels (1-10 Bronze, 11-20 Silver, and 21+ Gold) and take sufficient care that that students get the correct end-of-year recognition.
-Middle School hours do not carry over from year to year.
+- Coordinate with the feeder MS CSL Coordinator to plan and provide an orientation for 8th graders including procedures for approval of summer projects.
+It is recommended that one 12-month school employee (preferably the director of school counseling or principal) be identified and trained to receive and review all requests for approval during the summer. - Ensure that a link is provided on the school web site to the HCPS CSL web page. - Lead an orientation of the CSL guidelines to all teachers charged with introducing and approving the CSL program to students in grades 9-12. - Work with school administrators to provide an effective means of providing this information to all freshmen. - Provide a school implementation plan of action to the secondary Social Studies Specialist no later than the end of September. - Submit a mid-year report of service and an end-of year report to the secondary Social Studies Specialist by the set deadlines. - Request the appropriate number of CSL seals from the secondary Social Studies Specialist, enter the hours of service, and take sufficient care that the seals are put on the correct diplomas. - Be responsible for entering the hours of service for individual students into WinSchool so that student transcripts are updated in a timely manner.